 That said, we gave it a 5 out of 5 for taste based on Kate’s experience.
 “Despite me not necessarily being a fan of peanut butter, I actually really, really liked the peanut flavor from the Chocolate Peanut Butter.
 It’s not too strong and doesn’t overwhelm the chocolate flavor,” she says.

 We gave it a 4 out of 5 for third-party testing as, despite there being some testing, it’s not certified by NSF for Sport or Informed Choice.
-Finally, with a price per serving of $1.15 if you buy on Amazon, we gave it a score of 5 out of 5 for price since it is one of the most economical options on our list.
+Finally, with a price per serving of $1.15, if you buy on Amazon, we gave it a score of 5 out of 5 for the price since it is one of the most economical options on our list.

 Price per serving $1.15